projekt-ht22/arrowhead-system/README.md

 8. Make sure the appropriate output is shown.

 After this the system is set up correctly and hello can be used as a template to add new systems and looking into the sql scripts to update the core database to know about the systems and the connections between them.

+## Adding a new system
+Putt it in its own folder as in hello.
+Remember to generate a certificate for each system using the instructions from here: ? using the cloud certificate in the certificate folder in the arrowhead-core repo.
+Add the system to the sql scripts so that the authorization system knows what systems are allowed to consume what services.